rezabojnordi/sre_devops_command/kubernetes/learning_kuber_reza/Readme.md

 echo Password: $(kubectl get secret --namespace wordpress wordpress -o jsonpath="{.data.wordpress-password}" | base64 -d)

 ```
+* Note: if you unistall wordpress and other applications that you must remove your application's volumes
 ## Using nerdctl on your new kubernetes' version

 ```